Double scaling limits of Dirac ensembles and Liouville quantum gravity: Dirac ensembles

 The partition function of a Dirac ensemble is given by Barrett and Glaser \cite{Barrett2016} as

-where $\mathcal{D}$ is the space of possible Dirac operators which form a real vector space and $dD$ is the Lebesgue measure on this space.
+where $\mathcal{D}$ is the space of possible Dirac operators, which form a real vector space, and $dD$ is the Lebesgue measure on this space.
 In general, the Dirac operator can be expressed in terms of gamma matrices tensored with commutators and anti-commutators of Hermitian and skew Hermitian matrices.
-As a result this integral can be expressed as an integral over the Cartesian product of the spaces of $N\times N$ Hermitian matrices, $\mathcal{H}_{N}$, and skew-Hermitian matrices $\mathcal{L}_{N}$:
+More precisely, in \cite{Barrett2016} it was found that for any fuzzy spectral triple, the Dirac operator is of the form